Friday, January 10, 2025

 School was where my affections roamed.

-I kept losing my fool heart!
+I kept losing my frail heart!

 School kept me in the charmed zone,